liquidmetal-dev/flintlock/docs/adr/xxxx-identity-model.md

 end up answered the same way. `reflection.Register` is unconditional (`internal/command/run/run.go:240`); gating it stays with #1238.

-**Issues created as a result of this ADR:** the viper environment-variable binding bug; the guest SVID issuance ADR; Cedar policy hot-reload; hardening `NewVMIDForce` and `SetUID`; correcting the stale ADR-numbering instruction in `CONTRIBUTING.md`; and correcting ADR 0003's status, which still reads `Proposed` although it was implemented.
+**Issues created as a result of this ADR:**

+- #1243 — hyphenated flags cannot be set via their `FLINTLOCKD_*` environment
+  variable, which blocks `FLINTLOCKD_TRUST_DOMAIN`
+- #1244 — ADR: issuing SPIFFE SVIDs to guest microVMs (deferred from decision 9)
+- #1245 — hot-reload the authorization policy without a restart (deferred from decision 14)
+- #1246 — harden VMID construction now that it is identity-bearing
+- #1247 — `CONTRIBUTING.md` describes the wrong ADR numbering convention
+- #1248 — ADR 0003 still reads `Status: Proposed` although it was implemented